-Hunting rules - magazine restrictions 2019
+Hunting rules - Regions with magazine restrictions

 The Auckland/Waikato Fish & Game Region was first to bring in the three-shot rule which requires hunters to plug their shotgun magazines so that the gun holds no more than three shots in total.